Current and Upcoming Exhibitions

 Getty Center

-Exploring the rich tapestry of cultural and artistic dialogues that have shaped Mexico's photographic history, this exhibition spans the last century and features works by thirteen prominent photographers, including Lola and Manuel Álvarez Bravo, Graciela Iturbide, and Pablo Ortiz Monasterio, among others.
-The photographs, donated to the Getty Museum over the past 25 years, are accompanied by key publications they circulated in, thereby recording the instants and revelations of these remarkable creative decades.
+Exploring the rich tapestry of cultural and artistic dialogues that have shaped Mexico's photographic history, this exhibition features works by 13 prominent photographers, including Lola Álvarez Bravo, Manuel Álvarez Bravo, Héctor García, Graciela Iturbide, and Pablo Ortiz Monasterio, alongside key related publications.
+The photographs, donated by Daniel Greenberg and Susan Steinhauser to the Getty Museum over the past 25 years, record the instantes y revelaciones (instants and revelations) of a remarkable century of Mexican creativity.

 Media Contact